getzola/zola/docs/content/documentation/content/page.md

 # Setting this overrides a date set in the filename.
 date =

+# The last updated date of the post, if different from the date.
+# Same format as `date`.
+updated =

 # The weight as defined on the Section page of the documentation.
 # If the section variable `sort_by` is set to `weight`, then any page that lacks a `weight`
 # will not be rendered.